 Once you get to the Channels page, you’ll see a list of Plex Channels that you’ve installed (if any).
 Our page is completely blank, but don’t worry – we’ll fix that.

 Once you click on the orange Install Channels button, you’re taken to the Channel Directory.

 From here you can look at the most popular channels or browse by different media types, new channels, or channels that were recently updated.

 By clicking on the channel’s icon, you get a pop-up blurb with a brief description of the channel and the type of content you can expect from it.
 In my case, I’m installing the CBC channel.

 As you might have guessed, you can install any Plex channel by clicking on the big orange Install button from the pop-up description box.
 Installation normally only takes a few seconds, depending on your Internet speed.

 Browse will be slightly different for each channel.
-Depending on what content is available, you’ll be able to look at clips, trailers or full episodes.
-For example, in The CW channel, I can see full episodes for any current TV show.
+Depending on what content is available, you’ll be able to look at clips, trailers, or full episodes.
+For example, on The CW channel, I can see full episodes of any current TV show.

-Remember that better way to update your channels?
+Remember the better way to update your channels?
 If you go back to the Channels page, you’ll see a grey button that says Check For Updates.
 This will check if there are any updates available for all of the channels that you’ve installed.
-This is much faster than going in to each channel individually and checking for updates within the description box.
+This is much faster than going into each channel individually and checking for updates within the description box.